Financial education (#InsureWisely)

 What to do if you have an accident abroad

-Cross-border driving is part of daily life in Europe, and this leaflet explains step by step what to do if you are involved in a road accident abroad.
+Driving across borders is common in Europe.
+This factsheet explains, step by step, what to do if you are involved in a road accident abroad.

 READ HERE